jperod/RNN_Scandinavian_Text_Classifier/README.md

 ### Training the model

-To train using the same configuration as mine
+To train using the same configuration as mine (default values)
 ```
 python train_rnn.py
 ```